Provisional tradesperson's licence

 Offshore Technical Skills Record

-To obtain an OTSR, plumbers trained overseas are required to complete an assessment to demonstrate their competencies in skill areas taken from the Certificate III in Plumbing or Certificate II in Drainage for those wishing to obtain a provisional tradesperson’s licence (drainage plumbing).
+To obtain an OTSR, plumbers trained overseas are required to complete an assessment to demonstrate their competencies in skill areas taken from the Certificate III in Plumbing.
 The OTSR lists the holder’s technical skills as demonstrated in the competency assessment.
 Importantly, it also identifies any skills gaps that must be addressed through further training.
 A list of OTSR assessment service providers may be found on the Trades Recognition Australia website.

-After the Board has granted a provisional tradesperson’s licence, the licence holder will need to complete Migrant Gap Training to be eligible to apply for a tradesperson’s licence.
+After the Board has granted a provisional tradesperson’s licence, the licence holder will need to complete Australian context gap training to be eligible to apply for a tradesperson’s licence.

-After completing Migrant Gap Training the provisional tradesperson may apply for a tradesperson’s licence.
+After obtaining a Certificate III in Plumbing or Certificate in Migrant Plumbing the provisional tradesperson may apply for a tradesperson’s licence.

 Applying for a provisional tradesperson’s licence